MOMA hails Henri Matisse with 'Cut-Outs' exhibition

 The MOMA show is similar but also includes "The Swimming Pool," which fills a room in the exhibit with cut-outs of ultramarine blue swimmers, divers and sea urchins.

-Inspired by a visit to a favorite pool in Cannes, Matisse made the expansive work pinned on white paper on walls lined with tan canvas in his dining room in Nice.
+Inspired by a visit to a favourite pool in Cannes, Matisse made the expansive work pinned on white paper on walls lined with tan canvas in his dining room in Nice.

 It is on view in New York for the first time in two decades and followed major conservation work, which sparked the exhibit that was five years in the making.